Osmani Nagar Upazila

-Etymology

-“Osmani Nagar” is a compound of two words, Osmani and nagar (city), which literally means “the city of Osmani”.
-Osmani Nagar was named in honour of General Muhammad Ataul Gani Osmani, the commander-in-chief of Mukti Bahini during Bangladesh Liberation War in 1971.
+Osmaninganar Upazila is located in the north of Sylhet district on the banks of the Kushiyara River.
+This upazila is bounded by Sylhet Sadar Upazila to the north, Moulvibazar Sadar Upazila to the south, Balaganj Upazila and South Surma Upazila to the east, Bishwanath Upazila and Jagannathpur Upazila to the west.

+Establishment

+The formal activities of Osmani Nagar Upazila were started on 13 June 2015.
+The area of this upazila is 224.54 square kilometers.
+The first Upazila Executive Officer of Osmani Nagar Upazila is Mohammad Shawkat Ali.
+He joined the upazila as the first Upazila Executive Officer on 13 July 2015.

 History

 Osmani Nagar was previously part of historic Aurangapur Pargana.
 Following the Conquest of Sylhet in 1303, Shah Jalal instructed his disciples to spread out and propagate Islam.
 Five pirs, among whom Shah Gabru is most well-known, set up a hujra south of Banaiya Haor in a Hindu village.
 Many Hindu families embraced Islam due to their efforts and Gabru eventually married into one of the families and the village was named after him as Gabhurteki.
 Other disciples of Shah Jalal that contributed to the spread of Islam in present-day Osmani Nagar include Nizamuddin Osmani in Dayamir, Shah Sulayman Karani Qurayshi in Karanshi and Shah Jalaluddin in Khushkipur (Korua).
 The tombs of Shah Siddiq, Shah Garib and Usman Baghdadi can be found in Osmanpur Union.
 Similarly, Shah Mustafa also passed by the village of Tilapara (in Mukhtarpur, Burunga Union) with a group of Muslims on the way to Chandrapur (modern-day Moulvibazar).
 They rested under a large tree near a pond situated in the home of a Hindu family of Brahmins (priests).
 It was customary for this family to give offerings under the tree everyday for their Devata's satisfaction.
 According to tradition, the priest and his wife had dreamed of the Devata going away and when the family refused to let it go, they said the truth has come, we have no right to stay.
 Waking up from the dream, they went towards the tree and saw three respectful men.
 The Brahmin priest had a friendly discussion with them, and accepted Islam.
 The news of his conversion spread across the area and many more people converted to Islam on that day.
 On the evening of Mustafa's departure, he entrusted the new converts to one of his murids (disciples).

 Shah Tajuddin, a companion of Shah Kamal Quhafah, migrated to village of Gauharpur after arriving in Sylhet in 1315 CE.

 Osmani Nagar thana was established with eight Union Parishads of Balaganj on 23 March 2001.
 On 2 June 2014, the thana was turned into an upazila.

-Osmani Nagar is famous for providing fierce fighters during the Bangladesh Liberation War, 1971, with General Osmani being a notable figure.First Upazilla Nirbhahi Officer:'
+Osmani Nagar is famous for providing fierce fighters during the Bangladesh Liberation War, 1971, with General Osmani being a notable figure.

-First Upazilla Nirbhahi Officer was Mr. Mohammad Showkat Ali.
+First Upazilla Nirbhahi Officer: First Upazilla Nirbhahi Officer was Mr. Mohammad Showkat Ali.
 He joined at Osmaninagar Upazilla as the first Upazilla Nirbhahi Officer on 13 July 2015.